SwimMac/swimmaccarolina.org/src/pages/masters-registration.md

 <div class="w-full md:w-1/2 p-4" markdown="1">
 <h3>Drop-In Swims</h3>
 <p>SwimMAC Masters is happy to welcome other Masters from around the world!
-Please bring cash or check made out to SwimMAC Carolina for a drop-in swim OR Venmo Lead Coach Chandler Thomas (@chandler-thomas-11).
-The drop-in fee is $10.
+The drop-in fee is $10 per practice.
+Please bring cash for a drop-in swim OR Venmo Lead Coach Chandler Thomas (@chandler-thomas-11).
 All swimmers must be USMS registered or sign a <a href="https://www.usms.org/admin/lmschb/gto_reg_30daytryout_regform.pdf" target="_blank" rel="noopener">USMS 30-day waiver</a> in order to swim with us.</p>
 </div>

 <div class="w-full md:w-1/2 p-4" markdown="1">